 If I were to poll a group of single women and ask, “When was the last time you went on a date," I'd be willing to bet that more than half of the ladies questioned would respond, “I can't even remember the last time I went on a date."

-So, I’d like to challenge the men to really understand a few things as it relates to courting and why it needs a rebirth.
-You know it’s time for a reminder when you see and hear about women who have to initiate everything and ask a man for his phone number, or she has to ask if she can buy him a drink or take him out on a date.
+You know it's time for a reminder when you see and hear about women who have to initiate everything and ask a man for his phone number, or she has to ask if she can buy him a drink or take him out on a date.
+That being said, I'd like to challenge the men to really understand a few things as it relates to courting and why it needs a rebirth.

 Although the methods were slightly different than today (e.g., hand-written love letters vs. calling vs. texting, etc.), the values and emotional affect still remain the same.
 Courting may have been coined as an “old-school" term, referring to a man who is proactively pursuing a woman, but it's more than that.
 Ultimately, it's about getting to know a person and realizing that it could ultimately lead to a more meaningful relationship; it's also the romance of it all.

 It's the butterflies in her stomach when a guy first calls to ask her out on a date.
 It's the excitement of picking out the right outfit for the first date.
 It's the flowers and candies she receives when he greets her.
 It's the chivalry she experiences when she's with him that makes her feel appreciated for the woman that she is, and also reminds her of what it feels like to date a real man.
 It's the fascination of the “chase" and the reality that she's being pursued and not the opposite way around.
 It's literally the spark that lights and keeps the fire burning between two individuals who are attracted to each other.
 Courting is like investing in a home; you may have to invest a bit more upfront in order to get and keep something that will last and eventually yield innumerable and priceless benefits.